Jaml-msft/sdk-api/sdk-api-src/content/userenv/nf-userenv-getgpolista.md

 If the <i>hToken</i> parameter is not <b>NULL</b>, this parameter must be <b>NULL</b>.

+Note: DNS DomainName is preferred for performance purpose.

 ### -param lpComputerName [in]

 A pointer to the name of the computer used to determine the site location.
 The format of the name is "&#92;&#92;<i>computer_name</i>".
 If this parameter is <b>NULL</b>, the local computer name is used.